 - 1. At the start of the program, staff generate vendor codes. - 2.
 Codes are sent to an outside vendor. - 3.
 The vendor enters those codes into their system as valid for redemption. - 4.
 Staff configure a trigger with the vendor code selected in "Award vendor code". - 5.
 When a participant activates the trigger they are given their unique vendor code. - 6.
 The participant can redeem that vendor code through the outside vendor. - 7.
-Optionally, the vendor can send back status reports containing an Order Date, a Ship Date, and an item description which can be uploaded into the software.
+Optionally, the vendor can send back status reports which can be uploaded into the software.